Hồng Nhung: Activities of 1990s

 She was rated to be one of divas of Vietnam music industry, alongside Thanh Lam, Mỹ Linh, Trần Thu Hà.

-Attaining skillful vocal technique and experience in performing, she was one of the coaches for singing contests like Vietnam Idol, The Voice of Vietnam.
+Attaining vocal techniques and experience in performing, she was one of the coaches for singing contests like Vietnam Idol, The Voice of Vietnam.

 In 2011, she was the judge of the contest "Sang Bung Suc Song", a reality show searching for a girl group.

 In 2013, she was one of the coaches (alongside Quoc Trung, Dam Vinh Hung and My Linh) for The Voice Vietnam season 2.

 In July 2014, she and other Vietnamese stars joined along with ENV for the campaign "I support wild animals conservation" with the theme "Act for Bears in Vietnam - Ending Bear Imprisonment" as an action to forbid hunting, trading and selling wild animals.

 On September 8, 2014, she went to South Africa as an ambassador of Vietnam crew to figure out the massacre of rhino and the consequences of rhino horns consumption in Asian countries, Vietnam included.

 In 2014 and 2015, she was the judge of the contest "Tuyet Dinh Tranh Tai" which was a contest for professional singers trying many different music genres.

 On September 12, 2015, she and Ha Anh Tuan were invited by Rhinos Foundation to attend Rhinos Conservation Program.

 On November 16, 2016, in Ha Noi, she and Thanh Bui with comedian Xuan Bac had met up with Prince William to talk about wild animals conservation, especially rhinos.

 On May 30, 2017, she and Thu Minh, Doan Trang, Thao Trang, Tra My and Truong Quynh Anh participated in a community project of Trang Phap which is to raise awareness and search for solution to protect children from pedophile.